Incorporating in Panama & Belize Offshore in Central America

 - The name and the address of the agent registering the company

 Once these documents have been filed through an agent, registration is usually so fast unlike registering a traditional business in many jurisdictions.
-In jurisdictions such as Belize, Anguilla, Dominica, Panama and Nevis, the process may take hours.
+In jurisdictions such as Belize, Anguilla, Dominica, Panama, and Nevis, the process may take hours.
 In other jurisdictions, the time taken maybe longer.

 Tax Haven Companies Privacy

-Apart from the fact that they offer very low tax requirements, many tax haven jurisdictions are known to be very keen on the privacy of the shareholders and the directors of a particular company.
+Apart from the fact that they offer extremely low tax requirements, many tax haven jurisdictions are known to be very keen on the privacy of the shareholders and the directors of a particular company.
 In some countries, the information is not held publicly while in others the company doesn’t even need to declare who the real shareholders of the company are.